Lindsey Graham Will Go ‘To The Streets’ In Preventing Kavanaugh Impeachment

 Nadler, who would become the chairman of the House Judiciary Committee if the Democrats were to regain it, told the New York Times on Friday that a decision had not been reached as to whether an effort to impeach Kavanaugh will go forward if the Democrats are successful in November.

-Representatives Luis Gutierrez of Illinois and Ted Lieu of California have already come out and said they would lean towards impeaching Kavanaugh if an investigation proves that he was not truthful in dealing with the allegations leveled at him by Christine Blasey Ford.
+Representatives Luis Gutierrez of Illinois and Ted Lieu of California have already come out and said they would lean toward impeaching Kavanaugh if an investigation proves that he was not truthful in dealing with the allegations leveled at him by Christine Blasey Ford.

 Democrats that were in the Senate Judiciary Committee share the criticism of Kavanaugh’s fitness as a Supreme Court Justice, but none have gone as far as their House counterparts in calling for further investigation and impeachment.
-During an appearance on ABC This Week, Hawaii Senator Mazie Hirono called the FBI investigation into the allegations against Kavanaugh “a sham,” but when asked about possible impeachment, she said she was “very focused on the here and now” in campaigning fir the approaching mid-term elections.
+During an appearance on ABC This Week, Hawaii Senator Mazie Hirono called the FBI investigation into the allegations against Kavanaugh “a sham,” but when asked about possible impeachment, she said she was “very focused on the here and now” in campaigning for the approaching midterm elections.